faizalrf/documentation/S3Test.md

 Now we have the archival s3_salary table already moved to S3 with existing  parittions covering 1 year.

-Insert some data into the InnoDB table `salary` which is priamary table locally.
+Insert some test data into the InnoDB table `salary` which is priamary table locally, this data simulates 1 year's salary of employees, in our case, only one employee (emp_id = 1).

 ```SQL
 MariaDB [testdb]> INSERT INTO salary (id, emp_id, salary, dt)